ej0cl6/TextEE/data/preprocessing/maven/README.md

 ## MAVEN

-MAVEN dataset comes from EMNLP 2020 paper [MAVEN: A Massive General Domain Event Detection Dataset](https://arxiv.org/abs/2004.13590).
+The MAVEN dataset comes from EMNLP 2020 paper [MAVEN: A Massive General Domain Event Detection Dataset](https://arxiv.org/abs/2004.13590).
 MAVEN targets the event detection task only.
 Since the testing ground truths are not public, our splits are generated with the training set and the validation set.

 ### Preprocessing Steps